apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   Attributes(type) | Description
   ---------------- | ------------
   src(string) | *Required* <br/> Location of the file relative to `plugin.xml`.
-If the src file can't be found, CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target-dir(string) | A directory into which the files should be copied, relative to the root of the Cordova project.
+If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target-dir(string) | A directory into which the files should be copied, relative to the root of the Cordova project.
 In practice, this is most important for Java-based platforms, where a file in the `com.alunny.foo` package must be located within the `com/alunny/foo` directory.
 For platforms where the source directory is not important, this attribute should be omitted. framework(boolean) | *Default: false* <br/> ==iOS== <br/> If set to true, also adds the specified file as a framework to the project. compiler-flags(string) | ==iOS== <br/> If set, assigns the specified compiler flags for the particular source file.